awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 When you create an endpoint service, the service is created in the Availability Zone that is mapped to your account and is independent from other accounts\.
 When the service provider and the consumer are in different accounts, use the Availability Zone ID to uniquely and consistently identify the endpoint service Availability Zone\.
 For example, `use1-az1` is an AZ ID for the `us-east-1` Region and maps to the same location in every AWS account\.
 For information about Availability Zone IDs, see [AZ IDs for Your Resources](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html) in the *AWS RAM User Guide* or use [describe\-availability\-zones](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-availability-zones.html)\.

+## Connection to On\-Premises Data Centers<a name="on-premises-connection"></a>

+You can use the following types of connections for a connection between an interface endpoint and your on\-premises data center:
++ AWS Direct Connect
++ AWS Site\-to\-Site VPN

 ## Endpoint Service Limitations<a name="endpoint-service-limits"></a>

 To use endpoint services, you need to be aware of the current rules and limitations: